2 people killed, as many injured in firing incident at Lahore airport

 Two others injured in the incident are under treatment at a hospital.

-The DIG said that the suspects had dodged Airport Security Force (ASF) officials and entered the airport parking area.
+The DIG said that the suspects had duped Airport Security Force (ASF) officials and entered the airport parking area with weapons.

+The two gunmen did not enter the main terminal's security cordon, but the incident raised concerns as the area is heavily patrolled by police and airport security.

 DIG Khan stressed that it was the job of the ASF to manage the security at the facility.
 Meanwhile, SP Cantt Safdar Raza Kazmi said police are investigating how the suspects managed to enter the airport premises with weapons.